OUR COVID-19 RELATED ACTIONS

 - A workplace exclusion guideline has been implemented for workers exhibiting COVID-19 symptoms.

-- A cleaning procedure, to be applied if there is a confirmed case of COVID-19 on site, has been developed.
+- A cleaning procedure, to be applied if there is a confirmed case of COVID-19 on our sites, has been developed.

-Continued safe operations require the collaboration and commitment of all CMM and contractor employees.
+Continued safe operations require the collaboration and commitment of all our employees and contractor employees.

 Our top priority is the health and safety of our employees.